Ehanlion/mist_obsidian/0. The North-West Highlands/Towns, Cities/Smears-burrow.md

 3. Cook: Bjorn (Leonine)
 4. Cook: Storga (Satyr)
 5. Cook: Lyra (Human)

-**Tavern mini-mission offerings:**
-1. A man offering coin for labor hauling fish to market.
-2. A man asking about his friend, [[Reggie Brown]].
-3. A women asking someone to dive off the coat for her lost ring.
-4. Two man who want some diving partners to hunt a particularly large red fish that has been eating fish near the docks.
-5. A women who wants help cleaning off some of the buildings in the center of town.
-6. 3 Grung who are daring people to try sliding down 'The Algae Tunnel.' (this is the name of the chute channeling the Grung's Path water down the cliff towards the sea.)
 #### Mini-Mission: Not all is as it seems:
 In the tavern, there was a poisoning. [[His Majesty]] was accused by [[Deion Deus]] of poisoning [[Jordan Leabrook]].
 The idea arose since [[His Majesty]] passed [[Jordan Leabrook]] a glass of liquor that 'was darker than others' and [[Jordan Leabrook]] because horribly poisoned. [[His Majesty]] did not poison the glass and thought someone else did.

 The glass was poisoned by a shape-changer.
 There are two at the bar posing as Helga and Belga.
 Both are normally reclusive, silent, and awkward around guests but the shape-changers are boisterous, confident, and have a desire to get information.
 They poisoned a glass with red grung poison to frame the grung.
+## The Mission Board:
+The town's request board is located on the side of the tavern, directly to the right of the entrance way.
+People from the town post about jobs they need, requests, or notices.
+#### Current Offerings:
+- [ ] A man offering coin for labor hauling fish to market.
+The man has a bad back and has a hard time lifting his catch up to the town.
+- [ ] A man asking about his friend, [[Reggie Brown]].
+- [ ] A grung asking someone to dive off the coat for her lost ring.
+The notices mentions that 'divorce is imminent' should the ring not be found.
+- [ ] Two man who want some diving partners to hunt a particularly large red fish that has been eating fish near the docks.
+The fish is a monstrosity.
+- [ ] A women who wants help cleaning off some of the buildings in the center of town.
+There are odd growths of coral on it.
+- [ ] 3 Grung who are daring people to try sliding down 'The Algae Tunnel.' (this is the name of the chute channeling the Grung's Path water down the cliff towards the sea.)
+The reward is 'water,' which is actually a potion of water breathing (the grung breath water so to them it is just 'water').
+- [ ] A grung asking for help researching, classifying, and documenting 'The Magic Grung Rock.'
+A historian and someone who is good at books is requested.
 ## The Store: "The Dull Store"
 This is the general store in Smears-burrow.
 Like other towns along the coast, they are supplied by a trade caravan every other week or so.
 This store is a simply barn-like structure with an attached stone building.
 It acts like a warehouse, storing necessary goods.